cloud-gov/cg-site/content/docs/orgs-spaces/dashboard.md

   docs:
     parent: orgs-spaces
 title: Dashboard
+weight: -100
 ---

+The online dashboard gives users web-based access to common tasks, such as managing organization users and permissions, instead of performing actions via the command-line interface (CLI).

 ## Log into the dashboard (web interface)

-The dashboard gives you web-based access to common tasks: [https://dashboard.fr.cloud.gov/](https://dashboard.fr.cloud.gov/)
+The cloud.gov dashboard is available at: [https://dashboard.fr.cloud.gov/](https://dashboard.fr.cloud.gov/)

+Please note that adding users to organizations may return an error - if so, please use the new dashboard or CLI to perform this action.

+## New dashboard

+Please join us in using our new, Stratos-based dashboard, available to try out at: [https://dashboard-beta.fr.cloud.gov/](https://dashboard-beta.fr.cloud.gov/)

-### Beta dashboard
+### Managing users via the new dashboard

-We will be moving to a new, Stratos-based dashboard in the near future.
-The dashboard is currently in beta and is available to customers to try out its more-granular and in-depth functionality than the original dashboard: [https://dashboard-beta.fr.cloud.gov/](https://dashboard-beta.fr.cloud.gov/)
+To manage users and their permissions, visit the "Cloud Foundry" link on the left menu of the dashboard.
+From there, you can add and edit org and space users and their permissions.